Is it time to retire your SharePoint On-Premise intranet?

 How is SharePoint doing today?

 Some have expressed concern that SharePoint may die out in the coming years, but this is not the case; far from it.
-SharePoint certainly continues to grow, and Microsoft has backed this claim by saying that more than 85% of Fortune 500 companies and 500,000+ organizations use the Microsoft SharePoint intranet for their day-to-day operations and internal communication.
+SharePoint continues to grow, and Microsoft has backed this claim by saying that over 85% of Fortune 500 companies and 500,000+ organizations use the Microsoft SharePoint intranet for their day-to-day operations and internal communication.

 SharePoint has seen explosive growth over the last few years, mostly due to the widespread adoption of Microsoft Office, now known as Microsoft 365 Suite, where SharePoint Online is included with the subscription edition.